AdsanaGithub/Adsana-ZeppelinOS-Upgradable-Smart-Contract/README.md

 Address:-   0xA0D177488D2e1740FAF8536d56085d1e41b94c7e

 Ropsten Link -->  https://ropsten.etherscan.io/tx/0x0f52a581fb0e542a4338ab20100bbd4c6fb8c1e5ddc99455401481d5878265c4

-This contract can easily be upgraded to stay up with continued package dependency changes.
-Package dependencies are the additional packages (applications) required to run a smart contract.
-When a package / dependency (application) is updated for the sake of security or improvement without ZeppelinOS in place you would not be able to upgrade your on-chain smart contract and thus be vulnerable to hacking.

-This contract can be modified to launch and distribute STO or security tokens as well.

 # Open Zeppelin / ZeppelinOS.
 The defacto leaders in open and secure smart contract code.